 5 Ways for Kids to Earn Money this Summer

 I like to think that I don’t just give my kids everything they ask for and want.
-My husband and I make a conscious effort to try to teach them the value of money and the feeling of accomplishment that they get when they have worked hard to earn money—and then saved up to buy something that they really wanted, like iPods.
+My husband and I make a conscious effort to try to teach them the value of money and the feeling of accomplishment that they get when they have worked hard to earn money—and then saved up to buy something that they really want.

 Ok, I admit that I am a bit of a softy when it comes to buying them “small things” or even a package of overpriced Reese’s Peanut Butter Cup Oreo cookies—you know, the packages that are like half the size of a regular package of Oreo’s but still the same price!

 At least this gets better when they get older.
-Now, instead of the total meltdown, it’s just an over-exaggerated, dramatic whine, “We never get anything we want!”
+Now, instead of the total meltdown, it’s just an over-exaggerated, dramatic whine, “I never get anything I want!”
 But at least now, they understand—money doesn’t just magically appear in daddy and mommy’s wallets—it has to be earned.

 We are about one month into summer break already.
 So to keep the kiddos from getting restless, here are a few ways that they can stay busy, be productive, and even earn a little spending money: